Cyrillus of Trier

 Cyril of Trier was Bishop of Trier from the beginning of the second half of the 5th century bishop of Trier.
 Some think he was a Greek.

 In his time Trier fell to the Huns and there was general unrest in the year 451AD.
 In Gaul after the assassination of Emperor Valentinian III in 455 also fall in this time.

-As BishopHe built a new oratory and an inscription testifying to his rule has been found.
+As Bishop, he built a new oratory and an inscription testifying to his rule has been found.
 The construction of the church was between 446/47 and 475/76.
 He was buried in the church but the exact location of the grave is not known.